-As of June 30, 2019, the City had four series of community facilities district ("CFD") bonds, one series of special assessment bonds, and a special hotel tax bond issue outstanding totaling \$125.2 million.
-The largest outstanding bond issue is the Series 2011, Convention Center Expansion and Renovation Project.
+As of June 30, 2020, the City had three series of community facilities district ("CFD") bonds (On November 29, 2019, the City elected to optionally redeem all of the CFD No. 9 Bonds), one series of special assessment bonds, and a special hotel tax bond issue outstanding totaling \$110.7 million.
+The largest outstanding bond issue is the special hotel tax bond, the Series 2011, Convention Center Expansion and Renovation Project.
 The City issued \$107.4 million of special hotel tax bonds which together with the Authority-issued \$31.0 million in lease revenue bonds are payable from the special tax imposed on hotel properties within the Convention Center Financing District ("CCFD").
 The lease revenue bonds are reflected in the Authority section presented earlier in the report.